samvv/evcape/README.md

 ### systemd

 The following is an example of how a systemd file could look.
-Adjust it to your needs and save it `/etc/systemd/system/evcape.service`.
+Adjust it to your needs and save it to `/etc/systemd/system/evcape.service`.

 ```systemd
 [Unit]